craig9/craigmarshall.org/_posts/2018-12-20-bandsaw-build-part-4.md

 {% jpg bandsaw-build-58 %} And here they are assembled, as they will be on the finished machine.

-{% jpg bandsaw-build-59 %} Holes drilled and gapped in the blade guide retainers
+{% jpg bandsaw-build-59 %} Holes drilled and tapped in the blade guide retainers

 {% jpg bandsaw-build-60 %} Blade guides assembled.
 Now onto the blade guide post and other wooden parts that hold these to the bandsaw, and allow for adjustment.